-While in graduate school, I dove into intensive training in Ashtanga yoga at the Yoga Workshop.
-After receiving my master’s degree, I worked as a primary therapist for four years at the Eating Disorder Center of Denver, and developed their therapeutic yoga program during that time.
+After graduate school, I worked as a primary therapist for four years at the Eating Disorder Center of Denver, and also created their therapeutic yoga program that continues today.
 In 2007, I began working as an outpatient psychotherapist at La Luna Center, began my private practice, and completed the Sensorimotor Psychotherapy Institute’s Training for the Treatment of Trauma.

 As I settled more fully into marriage and family life, I returned to my original interest in human development, attachment, and relationship.
 It was then that I discovered Stan Tatkin and his model for couple therapy.
-I began training with him in his approach, the Psychobiological Approach to Couple Therapy, since 2013, and continue to do so as I focus more on couple therapy in my practice.
+I began training with him in his method, the Psychobiological Approach to Couple Therapy, in 2013, and am now a Certified PACT practitioner and I focus primarily on couples in my work.

 Most importantly, my family life deeply inspires me and my work.
 I live in Boulder, Colorado, where I maintain a part-time private practice while also parenting our two young children with my husband, Jayson.